ChristophLasinger/Youre-not-alone/MultiplayerProjects/Client/ReadMe.md

-#Client
+# Client

-###The game client, which players will see, when they start the game.
+### The game client that players will see when they start the game.